raamch/bigdata-docker-lab/README.md

 Login: `admin / admin`

 ### ⚡ Auto Script — For the Creatively Lazy 🛋️
 Ain't nobody got time for 15 wizard screens.
-One command, one coffee, one fully provisioned cluster.
+One command, one coffee, one fully provisioned cluster — complete with **HDFS, YARN and MapReduce2** installed and ready to use.

 ```bash
 docker exec ambari-server /usr/local/bin/setup-cluster.sh